-Integrated Public Health Sciences.
+Integrated Behavioral Health Sciences.
 This block introduces students to the behavioral aspects of patient care.
-Students' learning focuses on strategies for effectively communication with patients, colleagues, and staff.
-The concept of patient centered care is emphasized as the guiding principle for patient management.
-Additional topics include; models for behavioral change, conflict resolution, intercultural communication, and reduction of patient fear and anxiety.
+Students focus on strategies for effective communication with patients, colleagues, and staff.
+Patient-centered care is established as the guiding principle for patient management.
+Additional topics include; models for behavioral change, conflict resolution, intercultural communication, cultural competence, and reducing fear and anxiety.

-DMD5120 Dental Public Health 1: Intro to Public Health Integrated Public Health Sciences.
+DMD5120.25 Dental Public Health 1: Intro to Public Health

+Integrated Behavioral Health Sciences.
 This block, developed using guidelines developed by the American Association of Public Health Dentistry (AAPHD), is designed to introduce the first-year dental students to the core principles of Dental Public Health, and its application to population based oral health care.
 Differences in the roles of a private dental practitioner and a dental public health specialist are addressed.
 Students learn the importance of core public health functions, and different public health achievements in the US.
 The identification of healthcare disparities and the access to dental care among underserved minority populations are highlighted.